bootstrap-vue/bootstrap-vue/docs/markdown/misc/settings/README.md

 By ignoring warnings, you may find that your project fails/breaks when using future releases of bootstrapVue where deprecated props have been removed.

+Warnings should be corrected before moving your project into production!